TritonDataCenter/node-workflow/API.md

 - `name`: The workflow name.
 Required.
 - `chain[]`: UUIDs for tasks to add to the workflow.
 Optional.
 Multiple values allowed.
+Additionally, complete tasks object can be given instead of UUIDs and the tasks will be created (see Tasks section for information on task object expected members).
 - `onerror[]`: UUIDs for tasks to add to the workflow fallback.
 Optional.
   Multiple values allowed.
+Additionally, complete tasks objects can be given instead of UUIDs and the tasks will be created.
-- `timeout`: Optional timeout, in minutes, for the workflow execution.
+- `timeout`: Optional timeout, in seconds, for the workflow execution.

 ### Status Codes